 Should you fear shark attacks here in Hawaii?
 It’s unlikely you will experience a shark attack on your Hawaii vacation, and in fact, the statistical odds are 1 in 11.5 million.
-And, while rare at Kauai Beaches, it’s good to remember that shark sightings can occur anywhere in Hawaii.
+And, while rare at Hawaii Beaches, it’s good to remember that shark sightings can occur anywhere in Hawaii.

 How to follow Hawaii tiger shark tagging.

 At UH Manoa, marine biologists track the movement of Hawaii tiger sharks that are fitted with satellite tags on their dorsal fins.
 Signals are received each time a shark surfaces.
 Marine biologists have been working on this for the past four years.
 They seek insights into the behavior and habitat of these revered creatures.
-Scientists are utilizing the latest in satellite tagging systems.

-On their website you can see various sightings of sharks in the Hawaiian Islands.
+On their website, you can see various sightings of sharks in the Hawaiian Islands.